Meteor-Community-Packages/meteor-autoform/README.md

 * `filter`: Optional.
 Set to `false` for an insert or update form to skip filtering out unknown properties when cleaning the form document.
 * `autoConvert`: Optional.
 Set to `false` for an insert or update form to skip autoconverting property values when cleaning the form document.
 * `removeEmptyStrings`: Optional.
 Set to `false` for an insert or update form to keep empty string values when cleaning the form document.
+* `trimStrings`: Optional.
+Set to `false` for an insert or update form to keep leading and trailing spaces for string values when cleaning the form document.
 * Any additional attributes are passed along to the `<form>` element, meaning that you can add classes, etc.